While no longer the height of the early arcade mania, the 1990s was still an exciting decade for arcade games.

 While challenging, Metal Slug was highly regarded for its straightforward, responsive controls and unique boss fights.
 Alongside its gameplay, it was also praised for its graphics.
 Even today, the original Metal Slug is one 90s arcade game that has aged incredibly well.

-As an exemplar of the shoot-em-up genre, the original game went on to spawn a number of ports and sequels.
-The series most recent installment, Metal Slug XX, was released in 2009.
+As one of the best games in the shoot-em-up genre, the original game went on to spawn a number of ports and sequels.
+The series' most recent installment, Metal Slug XX, was released in 2009.

 6. Aqua Jet (1996)

 More of a forgotten gem than a widely remembered arcade sensation, Namco’s Aqua Jet is nonetheless a masterpiece of 90s arcade gaming.

 Its bright, early polygonal graphics, pulsing soundtrack, tight controls, and unique cabinet design make it a standout of 90s arcade machines.
 Aqua Jet provided players with an outstanding, immersive gaming experience.
 Handing players the controls of a jet ski and allowing them to cut through simulated waves at breakneck speeds, was an absolute rush.